-In our digital age, we can spot when something has been photoshoped and talk about movies with sub par CGI.
+In our digital age, we can spot when something has been photoshoped and talk about movies with sub-par CGI.
 We’re not easily impressed anymore.
-But the work of Chris Jordan, a photographer and digital artist could deservedly be described as impressive.
-At first glance, you see a beautiful work of art, but look closer and thousands of common objects such as barbie dolls, credit cards or plastic bottles emerge.
-In his series, Running the numbers, Jordan explores the plight of modern consumerism.
+But the work of Chris Jordan, a Photographer and Digital artist could deservedly be described as impressive.
+At first glance, you see a beautiful work of art, but look closer, and thousands of common objects such as barbie dolls, credit cards or plastic bottles emerge.
+In his series, Running the numbers, Jordan explores the phenomenon of modern consumerism.

 Chris Jordan’s Artist Statement: